Symmetric Arithmetic Circuits: Concluding Discussion

 \subsection{Positive Characteristics}

+Theorem~\ref{thm:lowerbound-square} gives a lower bound for square-symmetric circuits computing the permanent in characteristic zero, which contrasts neatly with the upper bound for the determinant established in Theorem~\ref{thm:det-upper-bound}.
+We now briefly sketch the lower bounds that our method yields for computing the permanent in positive characteristic.
+The short statement is that we can get exponential lower bounds for all odd characteristics, but only with respect to a more stringent symmetry requirement---namely \emph{matrix symmetry}.

 Theorem~\ref{thm:matching} establishes a lower bound on the counting width of $\mu$---the number of perfect matchings in a graph.
 The theorem also establishes a lower bound on $(\mu \bmod p)$, the number of perfect matchings modulo $p$ for any odd value of $p$.
-This is because for the graphs $X$ and $Y$ obtained from the theorem, we have $\mu(X) - \mu(Y) = 2^l$ and so $\mu(X) \not\equiv \mu(Y) \pmod p$ for any odd $p$.
-Moreover, the lower bound on the counting width still holds if we colour the bipartite graphs so that the two parts of the bipartition have distinct colours.
-This is because the game argument that establishes Lemma~\ref{lem:cfi} also works in the presence of these colours.
-In the following, we write \emph{bipartitioned graph} to mean a bipartite graph with such a colouring. \begin{corollary} For any odd $p$, the counting width of the number of perfect matchings modulo $p$ of a bipartitioned graph with $n$ vertices is $\Omega(n)$. \end{corollary}
+This is because for the graphs $X$ and $Y$ obtained from the theorem, we have $\mu(X) - \mu(Y) = 2^l$ and so $\mu(X) \not\equiv \mu(Y) \pmod p$ for any odd $p$. \begin{corollary} For any odd $p$, the counting width of the number of perfect matchings modulo $p$ of a bipartitioned graph with $n$ vertices is $\Omega(n)$. \end{corollary} However, we do not have a lower bound on the counting width of $(\mu^2 \bmod p)$.It is quite possible that, for the graphs $X$ and $Y$ of Theorem~\ref{thm:matching} we have $\mu(X)^2 \equiv \mu(Y)^2 \pmod p$.

-Since for a bipartite graph $G$, the permanent of its biadjacency matrix $B_G$, $\perm_{\ff}(B_G)$, over a field $\ff$ of characteristic $p$ is exactly $(\mu(G) \bmod p)$, this allows us to establish lower bounds on symmetric arithmetic circuits computing the permanent over any field of odd positive characteristic along the lines of Theorem~\ref{thm:lowerbound-square}.
-The caveat is that we need a stronger symmetry condition on the circuits, which has the effect of weakening the lower bound.

-\begin{theorem} There is no family of matrix symmetric arithmetic circuits over any field of odd characteristic of orbit size $2^{o(n)}$ computing $\{\PERM_n\}$. \end{theorem}

-We elaborate on the reason for the stronger symmetry assumption here.
-The connection between the counting width of a class $\mathcal{C}$ of relational structures and the orbit size of a circuit family deciding membership in $\mathcal{C}$ as established in~\cite{AndersonD17} is for circuits symmetric under arbitrary permutations of the universe of the relational structure.
-In the context of graphs, this is what we call square symmetric circuits taking as input the adjacency matrix of the graph.
-Hence, a lower bound on $\mu(G)^2$ where $\mu(G)$ is the number of perfect matchings in a bipartite graph $G$ gives us a lower bound on the orbit size of square symmetric circuits for the permanent.
-Unfortunately, in odd characteristic $p$, Corollary~\ref{cor:modp-width} does not give us a lower bound on $(\mu(G)^2 \bmod p)$ but only on $(\mu(G) \bmod p)$.
-It is quite possible that, for the graphs $X$ and $Y$ of Theorem~\ref{thm:matching} we have $\mu(X)^2 \equiv \mu(Y)^2 \pmod p$.
 This is the reason why Theorem~\ref{thm:lowerbound-square} is only formulated for characteristic zero.